nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Scroll back to top](#table-of-contents)

-### Next Semester
+### Refreshing to Next Semester

-Shifts all the current modules in both the user and all persons in the contact list into their previous modules during a new semester.
+Shifts all the current modules in both the user and all persons in the contact list into their previous modules during a new semester, allowing you to quickly refresh ConnectNUS for all persons and user for the next semester of modules.

 Format: `nextsem`